The Eastside is the soul of the city. Explore our food, festivals and fun.

 San Antonio is rich in Black heritage, and the Eastside is the soul of our city.
 From historic landmarks, such as Ellis Alley and the Healy-Murphy Center, to the educational and creative hub that is the Carver Community Cultural Center, our African American culture runs deep.

 Our events are as diverse as our culture, too.
-Experience soul food festivals, the inspirational MLK March – one of the largest in the nation- and, our vibrant Juneteenth celebration, San Antonio’s Black heritage celebrations are not to be missed.
+Experience soul food festivals, one of the largest MLK Marches in the nation and our vibrant Juneteenth celebration.
+San Antonio’s Black heritage celebrations are not to be missed.

 Black heritage runs deep in San Antonio.
-And it’s an integral part of the city’s diverse cultural fusion.
+And it is an integral part of the city’s diverse cultural fusion.
 Come explore our food, festivals, museums and more.